Olivierish/Small-Projects/README.md

-##This is a template fr my projects that includes :
+##This is a template for my projects that includes :
 * A navbar
 * A sidebar
 * A content section